How to Present Your Horse For Sale or Lease

 Standard Guidelines for Advertising

-Desirable | Avoid |
+| Desirable | Avoid |

-A clean, well presented horse with neat and tidy equipment.
-A little bit of elbow grease goes a long way. | An unkempt horse with unsafe, dirty or misused equipment. |
+| A clean, well-presented horse with neat and tidy equipment. | An unkempt horse with unsafe, dirty or misused equipment. |

-Photos are out of focus or blurry, dark or in shadow or taken from a distance. |
+Photos that are out of focus or blurry, dark or taken from a distance. |

-Neat, tidy and presentable image background. | Having unsafe or distracting objects in the background, such as other horses, broken fencing, kids running around, etc. |
+| Neat, tidy and presentable image background. | Having unsafe or distracting objects in the background, such as other horses, broken fencing etc. |

-Both ridden and unsaddled images. |
+| Both ridden and unsaddled images. |

 Handy Hints

-Content | Details |
+| Content | Details |

-Write a succinct introduction to the horse while giving the reader an idea of the horse’s experience and what home it would be suitable for. | Example one: Luna is an 11 year old thoroughbred mare, who raced as Moonshine Lady.
+| Write a succinct introduction to the horse while giving the reader an idea of the horse’s experience and what home it would be suitable for. | Example one: Luna is an 11 year old thoroughbred mare, who raced as Moonshine Lady.
 Luna has many years’ experience competing up to 115cm show jumping tracks and is ready to show a junior rider the ropes.
+Example two: My name’s Jack, I am a three-year-old 16.2hh thoroughbred gelding, who has spent the last six months on spell after finishing a short racing career of four starts. |

-Describe the horses’ temperament. | Is the horse good to handle on the ground, easy to worm, good for the farrier, float well and how are they to ride? |
+| Describe the horses’ temperament. | Is the horse good to handle on the ground, easy to worm, good for the farrier, float well and how are they to ride? |

-Detail what training has been undertaken. | Has the horse had any training?
-For example regular lessons with qualified coach or for a horse who has just finished racing – has been lunged for two weeks since coming back in from spell after retiring from racing. |
+| Detail what training has been undertaken. | Has the horse had any training?
+For example, regular lessons with qualified coach or for a horse who has just finished racing – has been lunged for two weeks since coming back in from spell after retiring from racing. |

-Cover discipline and competition history. | Is the horse currently competing in a certain discipline for example dressage, show jumping, eventing, show horse or polocrosse and what is their competition history?
+| Cover discipline and competition history. | Is the horse currently competing in a certain discipline for example dressage, show jumping, eventing, show horse or polocrosse and what is their competition history?
+For a horse who has recently retired from racing, have they displayed any ability or qualities which may mean they will potentially suit a discipline? |

+| Include other details you think are relevant. | Anything interesting that may make the horse appeal to someone.
 Example: Jack is great with sheep and cows and loves to go for a trail ride out in the bush. |

-Our recommendations: | If horse is straight off the track, it needs to be advertised as ‘horse is straight off the track so will require an experienced home and rider.
+| Our recommendations: | If horse is straight off the track, it needs to be advertised as ‘horse is straight off the track so will require an experienced home and rider.
+Include as many details as you can, this will help to answer the questions people have. |

 This article was written in conjunction with Off the Track WA Sponsored Rider, Linda Brenzi.
 Linda is a part of the successful Facebook page Rehome a Racehorse in Western Australia.